mp-se/gravitymon/src_docs/source/functionality.rst

   - Gravmon Eddystone.
 Data: Gravity,Temp,Angle,Battery,ChipID.
 Requires active scanning by the client.
   - Gravmon Service.
 Data: Full iSpindle JSON payload.
 Works with passive or active scanning by the client but require to a connection.

+* **WIFI Direct to GravityMon Gateway**

+  This works in combination with the GravityMon Gatewat that will act as an Access Point (AP) and receive data from GravityMon and then forward it to the right destination.
+The Gatewway works with both BLE and WIFI.
+This works only in gravity mode and will force the device to connect to the closest defined AP with the best reception.

 * **Create gravity formulas on the device**

   Another big difference is that this software can create the gravity formula in the device, just enter the